CUIT-Blockchain/Forward/README.md

-Any problem please create a issue for discussion.
+Any problem please create an issue for discussion.

 Note: we don't strictly constrain the repository only blockchain!
 Any aspect to enhance our skills for development is welcome too.